MayaFiddler/freeCodeCamp-javascript-labs/README.md

 ## Labs and Challenges
 Below is a list of the challenges and labs included in this repository:

-Challenge 1 - Title
+Challenge 1 -

-Challenge 2 - Title
+Challenge 2 -

-Challenge 3 - Title
+Challenge 3 -

 ## Technologies Used